WanwanShi/back_end_project/README.md

 # ABOUT Northcoders News
     This is my first independent project.
 NC news is mainly a news web application.
 It allows users to create accounts, post, delete articles, and browse commented articles.
 It allows users to create an account, post, delete articles, browse commented articles, and filter articles on different topics through various filters, and so on.

-# LINK TO THE HOSTED VERSION
+# Link To the Hosted Version
     This is the link to the 1.0.0 version of the NC news: https://back-end-project-clnr.onrender.com/api/

     // I will put the screenshot of the web app here once I finished the frontend//